Guide last updated by Alice Tyson, May 2022

 We also recommend the following online resources:

-The Kingdom of Belgium is a constitutional monarchy, and a unitary state in transition into a linguistically and regionally determined federation.
-Belgium was formed into an independent state in 1830, and is one of the modern nation-states configured out of long independent linguistic regions where language differences can cause governmental and constitutional problems.
-Official languages are French; Dutch; and German, which has official status in one district only.
-Dutch is spoken by the Flemish section of the population in the north, French by the Walloon south, and German is spoken in a small collection of communes near the German border.
-The linguistic frontier bisects Brussels, which is bilingual.
+The Kingdom of Belgium is a federal parliamentary constitutional monarchy.
+Belgium was formed into an independent state in 1830, and is one of the modern nation-states configured out of long independent linguistic regions.
+Official languages are French, Dutch and German.
 In 1957, Belgium was one of the original signatories of the Treaty of Rome creating the European Communities, and in 1948 Belgium joined with Luxembourg and the Netherlands in creating the Benelux Economic Union.

 The Belgian Constitution was promulgated on 7 February 1831 after the separation of Belgium from the Netherlands.
 Its principal provisions have remained largely unchanged since that date, although it has been amended on various occasions.
 The most important amendments occurred in 1989 when three autonomous regions, Flanders, Wallonia and Brussels, were created out of what had been a unitary nation-state.
-After the conquests by Napoleon in 1795, the French codes were imposed on the Belgian provinces, and remained in application in the new Kingdom of Belgium in 1830.
-The following versions of the Belgian constitution are available in IALS:
+The following versions of the Belgian constitution are available in print at IALS: